di-teach/supinfo_5cloud_course/projects/01-my-data-platform/ReadMe.md

 ### Step 2: Setting up the data ingestion pipeline

+> [!IMPORTANT]
-#### If you have credits for Azure services, you can proceed with the following steps.
+> If you have credits for Azure services, you can proceed with the following steps.

 You will use **Azure Data Factory** to ingest the selected data.
 Data Factory allows you to automate the extraction of data from various sources, including REST APIs, blob storage, or databases.